Skip to main content

 This type of course is fully online, with no required synchronous (real-time) meetings.

-If the “Building” field next to a grid with days highlighted lists a specific on-campus location, then that synchronous (real-time) class meeting occurs on campus.
+• The “Building” field next to a grid with days highlighted lists a specific on-campus location.

-Online Hybrid courses hold meeting sessions on the web
+Online Hybrid (ONL HYB) courses – hold meeting sessions on the web

 Both Hybrid and Online Hybrid courses in the Paralegal program may meet for all three credit hours or for fewer than three credit hours per week: